 Premium rate services (PRS)

 Premium rate services are a form of micro-payment for paid for content, data services and value added services that are subsequently charged to your telephone bill.
 They tend to cost more than a normal phone call or text message.
-They usually operate on numbers beginning 09, 118, 0871/2/3 or five or six digit mobile text shortcodes.
+They usually operate on numbers beginning 09, 118, 087 or five or six digit mobile voice and text shortcodes.

-The premium rate industry in the UK was estimated to be worth in the region of £800 million over 2009, and incorporates a diverse number of services, such as:
+The premium rate industry in the UK incorporates a diverse number of services, such as:

 - Directory Inquiries;